Codetermination in Germany: Goals of codetermination

 Views differ on the goals of codetermination in general.
 Some social reformers maintain that workers are not merely factory parts, but citizens with equal rights.
 The Prussian state aimed for a conciliatory policy between capital and labour, and worker committees were one way to involve and bind workers into a system, and avoid conflict.
 In return unions conceded objectives on the establishment of a socialist state.

 Codetermination aims principally to give workers a voice in the company decisions.
 This means matters on organisation of the business, the conditions of work and the management of personal and economic decisions affecting the future of the company and jobs.
-Workers therefore choose Works council representatives and members of the board to represent them.
+Workers therefore choose Works council representatives and members of the supervisory board to represent them.

 Interests of workers

 On the assumption that the primary goal of employers is to maximize profits in the interests of shareholders, codetermination can reorient the company's goals in the interests of workers.
 A better balance may be struck so that the company interests are not so one sided.
-For unions, codetermination is part of democratizing the economy.
+For trade unions, codetermination is part of democratizing the economy.
 It is also a way for workers to better the terms and conditions of their contracts in an orderly and regulated way.